adlnet/xAPI-Spec/xAPI.md

 <a name="def-learning-experience" />

-__Learning Experience__: An event associated with the acquisition of knowledge.
+__Learning Experience__: An event associated with learning.
 It is highly diverse as far as what it can be.
 Examples include reading a book, taking an online course, going on a field trip, engaging in self-directed research, or receiving a certificate for a completed course.

 <a name="def-learning-management-system" />

 __Learning Management System (LMS)__: "A software package used to administer one or more courses to one or more learners.
 An LMS is typically a web-based system that allows learners to authenticate themselves, register for courses, complete courses and take assessments" (Learning Systems Architecture Lab definition).
-In this document the term will be used in the context of existing systems implementing learning standards.
+An LMS in this document is used as an example of how a user is identified as trusted within a system and able to access its Learning Experiences.

 <a name="def-learning-record" />